thebaldgeek/thebaldgeek.github.io/radiosonde.md

 I recommend getting up and running with just the one RTLSDR v3 dongle at first.
 Do note that while the Airspy Mini and R2 SDR's are sort of supported, its somewhat more complicated and fragile to get going and keep running and so I have not ventured into those hardware platforms.
 If you want to have a go at running them at some point in the future, the instructions are further down their [Wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Network-SDR-Decoding-Instructions)

-Also note that things like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported out of the box at this time.
+Also note that hardware like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported out of the box at this time.

 At first you can leave the SDR at its default serial number of usually 00000001 or what ever serial you have changed it to.
 You will need to know its sn# as part of the install so make note of it when you get to the step of running `rtl_test`.